cutting-room-floor/Mapresent/README.md

  * Allow for animated annotations to the map.
  * Allow for drawings to be played back as drawn, not all at once.
  * Allow embedding of audio, video, and photo media into presentation.
- * Allow dragging of timeline items directly to rearrange.
  * Palette UI for editing fine details of selected timeline item (duration, timing curve, volume, etc.)
  * Allow drawings to stick to the map during pans & zooms as geo vectors, not just drawings.